syncfusion-content/uwp-docs/uwp/DataGrid/Getting-Started.md

 GridNumericColumn
 </td>
 <td>
-Represents SfDataGrid column that hosts {{'[SfNumericTextBox](https://help.syncfusion.com/uwp/numeric-textbox/overview)'| markdownify}} controls in its cells which is used to format and display Numeric values.
+Represents Data Grid column that hosts {{'[SfNumericTextBox](https://help.syncfusion.com/uwp/numeric-textbox/overview)'| markdownify}} controls in its cells which is used to format and display Numeric values.
 </td>
 </tr>
 <tr>